 The critical factor in any such case will be the evidence that is available to the head teacher.

 In such circumstances a judgement must be made on the basis of the evidence available.
 If, having considered the evidence, the head teacher considers, on the balance of probability, that it is distinctly more likely that the pupil committed the offence, then s/he may proceed to take a decision on exclusion.

-The head teacher should apply the normal principles, having regard to the school’s behaviour policy, and should consider whether exclusion is a proportionate response.
+The head teacher should apply the normal principles, having regard to the school’s behavior policy, and should consider whether exclusion is a proportionate response.

 What to take into account

 In arriving at the decision, the relevant considerations include that:

 a) a serious allegation has been made against a pupil by another pupil or member of staff at the school subject to a police investigation, which may result in criminal proceedings; and

 b) pending the conclusion of any such criminal proceedings, the pupil’s continued presence in the school may have an adverse effect on the complainant and on other potential witnesses, and on the promotion of good order and discipline at the school generally